You just got your AR15, but if you’re new to the gun community, you may be lost, confused, and wondering to yourself…

 Scope Optics

-It’s kind of the middle ground between a standard magnified rifle scope and a red dot reticle.
+I describe it as the middle ground between a standard magnified rifle scope and a red dot reticle.

 Who needs the red dot vs. rifle scope discourse?
 Not this hybrid!
 It’s just right there in the middle of both.